 Note: librte_pmd_qede will be used to bind to SR-IOV VF device and Linux native kernel driver (QEDE) will function as SR-IOV PF driver.
+Requires PF driver to be 8.10.x.x or higher.

 1. Verify SR-IOV and ARI capability is enabled on the adapter using lspci: